 Director, YMCA Camp Arbutus Hayo-Went-Ha

-2013 will be Amanda Macaluso’s 16th year as Camp Director and 21st year on staff at YMCA Hayo-Went-Ha Camps.
+2016 will be Amanda Macaluso’s 19th year as Camp Director and 24th year on staff at YMCA Hayo-Went-Ha Camps.
 She has also served as a counselor, waterfront director and program director since 1993.
 During the winter she plans the intricate details of every trip, recruits campers and staff and oversees the year round programming at the Girls Camp site.
 Professionally, Amanda is an active member of the American Camp Association and the YMCA Michigan Camps Network.
-Personally, she is a member of her local PTO and is a Brownie Girl Scout Leader.
+Personally, she is a member of her local PTO and is a Girl Scout Leader.
 In her free time she enjoys spending time with her husband, Joe, and their two young daughters.

 The Experiential Environmental Education (E3) and Retreats Director and Day Camp Director